goodbyte-software/golioth_demo/README.rst

 Our goal was to facilitate a quick start with Golioth, using Visual Studio Code and Dev Containers.

-In fact, after cloning this repository and creating an account on Golioth, you should be able to run this Golioth project in 5 simple steps.
+In fact, after cloning this repository and creating an account on Golioth, you should be able to run this Golioth project in few simple steps.

 This README helps to install GoliothSDK properly with our demo.